JustinMLin/Linked-Bar-Chart/README.md

 links.source, links.target - nodes for each link
 links.weight - used for the stroke weight of each link id - used for the color of the links

+Sort by value - sorts bars by value descending
+Sort by name - sorts bars in alphabetical order
+Sort by links - sorts bars by number of links descending